- There are about 13 bulldog breeds out there hailing from several parts of the world and with different personalities and looks.

 No, this isn’t just a weird spelling for an English Bulldog – this is actually an entirely different breed.
-Oddly enough, it’s neither ‘olde’ nor particularly English; the breed has an ancestry that pulls from English Mastiffs and Bulldogs and well American Bulldogs and Pit Bull Terriers.
+Oddly enough, it’s neither ‘olde’ nor particularly English; the breed has an ancestry that pulls from English Mastiffs and Bulldogs and well American Bulldogs and American Pit Bull Terrier.
 The end result is a huge bulldog that can weigh as much as 130 pounds.

 Despite their size, Old English Bulldogs are actually fairly friendly.
 They’ve got attitudes, though, but those attitudes pale in comparison to the loyalty they show their owners.
 Unlike their similarly-named cousins, these dogs are also fairly athletic and require a fair bit of exercise to keep them happy – an invisible dog fence can certainly come in handy here.